August 15, 2020

 The basic steps to build the AMI are:

-2. Create a packer.json template file containing information on how to build the AMI (instance type, source AMI, commands to run, etc.)
+template file containing information on how to build the AMI (instance type, source AMI, commands to run, etc.)install.sh

-3. Create an install.sh script that is referenced in packer.json.
-This install script will download and compile the necessary software.
+.
+This install script will download and compile the necessary software.packer.json

 {